 You will get two days off during the week which are on the same day as all of our resort staff.

 An ideal candidate is...

-    Adaptable - the role is varied day to day and you never know when staff might get ill or injured so

-    you will need to have an open mind to change your plans if this happens.
+Adaptable - the role is varied day to day and you never know when staff might get ill or injured so you will need to have an open mind to make changes if this happens.

-    Organised - you will need good time management to make sure you can juggle all your different tasks
+Organised - you will need good time management to make sure you can juggle all your different tasks effectively.

-    effectively.